 In 2007 the Highways Agency brought the A1 to the west of this interchange, with the old road becoming the southbound sliproads and a new bridge being constructed for northbound traffic.

 When it opened, Grantham called itself a "transport service centre".
 It is labelled as such in several maps, though this may have been a reference to the original Tony's Café.
 The full service area was built by Forte to be used by Little Chef, but became property of Granada when the company were taken over.
-They became Moto who later converted the Little Chef to a Costa.
+Granada extended the building to add a Burger King.

 The central corridor linking the toilets to the shop and restaurant/café was originally in the open and was covered over in the late 1990s.